HaHmada/Toolkit-To-Install-Recovery-Stock-TWRP-For-Certus/README.md

 This Toolkit Makes It Easy For You To Install TWRP On Redmi 6/6A With Your Computer

-**Warning!!!** This Toolkit Only For Windows XP Or New Version Of Windows
+**Note**: This Toolkit Only For Windows XP Or New Version Of Windows

 # You Can Create This Toolkit (Only For Windows 7 or New Version)